WC3 Carbon App

 Welcome to the WC3 Carbon App.
 This guide will walk you through the process of setting up, populating, and analysing a project from start to finish.

-You can manage your subscription, start a trial, or enter a student access code from the "Account" icon in the header.
+You can manage your subscription, start a free trial, or enter a student code by clicking the "Account" icon in the header.

-• A1-A3: Product Stage: All "cradle-to-gate" emissions from raw material supply, transport to the factory, and manufacturing of the products (e.g., concrete, pipes, steel, asphalt).
+• A1-A3 (Product Stage): Emissions from raw material supply, transport to the factory, and manufacturing of the products.

 Your main controls are in the header at the top of the page.